Bill Peters resigns from Calgary Flames after racial slur allegations

 Then on Tuesday, former NHL defenceman Michal Jordan alleged Peters kicked him while the two were with the Carolina Hurricanes.

-The NHL said Tuesday it would join the Flames in looking at the allegations made by Aliu.
+The NHL said in a statement that its review of the incident is ongoing and that interviews with “relevant individuals” including Aliu are scheduled.

+Treliving did not say whether the Flames were still required to honour any part of Peters’ contract.
+Peters was in the second year of a three-year deal that is worth a reported US$6 million, according to the website Capfriendly.com

-Born in Nigeria and raised in Ukraine and Canada, Aliu tweeted Monday: “Not very surprising the things we’re hearing about Babcock.
+The controversy came to light Monday when Aliu made a comment on social media about the firing of Maple Leafs head coach Mike Babcock.
+Aliu, who was born in Nigeria and raised in Ukraine and Canada, tweeted: “Not very surprising the things we’re hearing about Babcock.
 Apple doesn’t fall far from the Tree, same sort of deal with his protege in YYC.
 Dropped the N bomb several times towards me in the dressing room in my rookie year because he didn’t like my choice of music.”

 Jordan detailed two accounts of physical abuse by Peters during their time in Carolina.